GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 ```

 The last step may need a force push (add `-f`).
 Force-pushing to an RC branch is safe.

-#### Prepare release notes

-   1. The audience for the release notes are partner agencies and their developers.
-Notes should be written in [plain language](https://plainlanguage.gov/) and clearly demonstrate the impact on the end user or agency.
-       - Generate the changelog using the IdP's changelog script:
-         ```
-         scripts/changelog_check.rb -b origin/stages/prod
-         ```
-       - *Review* the generated changelog to fix spelling and grammar issues, clarify or organize changes into correct categories, and assign invalid entries to a valid category.
-   1. Write a [draft release](https://help.github.com/en/github/administering-a-repository/managing-releases-in-a-repository#creating-a-release) on GitHub.
-       - Tag version: leave blank for now -- will fill in with the final tag on `stages/prod` from the last step
-       - Release title: `RC #{NUMBER}`
-       - *Save* the draft, do not publish as a pre-release
-   1. Share the draft release notes in `#login-appdev` and [cross-post](https://slack.com/help/articles/203274767-Share-messages-in-Slack) to `#login-ux` and `#login-product-strategy` channels for awareness.
-   1. Apply any requested updates to the release notes on GitHub.

 ### Staging